go-vikunja/vikunja/docs/content/doc/development/migration.md

 	// Name holds the name of the migration.
 	// This is used to show the name to users and to keep track of users who already migrated.
 	Name() string
-	// Migrate is the interface used to migrate a user's tasks from another platform to vikunja.
+	// Migrate is the interface used to migrate a user's tasks from another platform to Vikunja.
 	// The user object is the user who's tasks will be migrated.
 	Migrate(user *models.User) error
 	// AuthURL returns a url for clients to authenticate against.